TASagent/TASagentTwitchBotCore/README.md

 ![Control Page](assets/ControlPage.png)

+I've also developed [a StreamDeck plugin](https://github.com/TASagent/TASagentTwitchBot.StreamDeckPlugin) for interacting with the REST endpoints hosted by the bot.

 ## Getting Started

 To start with, get the appropriate [NetCore 5 SDK (With AspNet)](https://dotnet.microsoft.com/download/dotnet/5.0).
 It will also be useful to install the .NET Entity Framework CLI tools by running: